Somerset Council

 What We Can Offer

 We are flexible and hope to be able to respond to the learning needs of a wide range of Registrars, across the stages of their training.
-Specifically we believe that we can offer:
+We can offer:

-• Site of a new 2024 launching Health Determinants Research Centre so opportunities to develop research in local authority
+- Site of a Health Determinants Research Centre so opportunities to develop research in local authority

 Unique training opportunities in our location include: